DarkC35/ha_linznetz/README.md

 * Describe `linznetz.import_report` service.
 * Add tests.
 * Add screenshots.
+* Fix import with daylight saving changes (see [#4](https://github.com/DarkC35/ha_linznetz/issues/4)).

 ## Example automation for daily inserts

 This example uses [emcniece/ha_imap_attachment](https://github.com/emcniece/ha_imap_attachment/) to download the attachments.
 You can install this component manually or as an HACS custom repository.

 0. Optional: Before setting up the daily automation you can bulk import all your available previous QH values.
-Download them from linznetz.at as a csv file, copy this file to your HA installation and all the `linznetz.import_report` service from the HA developer tools page.
+Download them from linznetz.at as a csv file, copy this file to your HA installation and call the `linznetz.import_report` service from the HA developer tools page.
 This integrations tries to re-calculate and update the statistics when missing values are inserted afterwards but it's safer to insert them chronologically.
+Beware that there is an [open issue](https://github.com/DarkC35/ha_linznetz/issues/4) for handling imports that contain daylight saving changes therefore if your report contains such days (e.g. 30.
+October 2022) the import will fail.
+You can either use the described workaround or skip these specific days and wait until the issue is resolved.
 1. Install `ha_imap_attachment` and follow the steps to create a new folder for the attachments on your HA installation (we use `/config/attachments` here).
 2. Lookup the IMAP configurations for your mail provider (example below uses Outlook).
 For Gmail you will have to set an App Password on your Google account and enable Multi-Factor Authentication (see [core IMAP docs](https://www.home-assistant.io/integrations/imap/#gmail-with-app-password)).
 3. Optional: Login to your mail provider and create a new folder for the LINZ NETZ reports, e.g. `VDI`.
 If you don't want to use a new folder you have to use the folder `INBOX` in your configuration but it will be difficult to filter this way.